wxinix/vtc2/README.md

 The IO Variable serves as the foundational component of the VTC framework, acting as an Output, Input, or both, depending on its binding.
 For instance, the Load switch driver functions as an Output from the Control Unit (CU) and an Input to the Memory Management Unit (MMU).
 Additionally, an IO Variable can be associated with an index, providing logical differentiation for variables of the same kind.
 For example, Phase Next can be indexed to represent different phases.

 In Object-Oriented Programming or Procedural Programming paradigms, one might consider using an array or list to manage indexed IO variables.
 However, VTC2 adopts a different approach to achieve higher abstraction and avoid runtime arrays.
-The use of runtime arrays would make it challenging to implement a functional declarative API style for VTC2.
-Instead, VTC2 incorporates the Index, IO binding, and Cabinet affinity as part of the non-type template argument, effectively making each indexed IO variable a distinct type.
+The use of runtime arrays would make it challenging to implement a declarative API style for VTC2.
+Instead, VTC2 incorporates the `Index`, `IO binding`, and `Cabinet`t affinity as non-type template arguments, effectively making each indexed IO variable a distinct type.

 ### Frame

-The defining feature of the VTC framework lies in its remarkable expressiveness and the ability to declaratively define various frame types.
-The VTC framework simplifies the process for end users by allowing them to declaratively define frame types.
-The framework then takes care of the serialization and deserialization automatically, eliminating the need to write individual parsers for each distinct frame type.
+The defining feature of the VTC framework lies in its remarkable expressiveness and the ability to define various frame types in a declarative style.
+Frame serialization and deserialization is handled by the framework generically without the need to write individual parsers for individual frame types.

 For example: